Adamson pushes Lourdes to dramatic Section 1AA championship win

 "Hats off to Lourdes for sticking with it," said a gracious Bremer, who had been other-worldly in the first half before the Eagles switched their defense, finally finding a way to limit her.
 "CJ got really hot and was making shots to get them back into the game.
 I knew Lourdes would stick with it.
 They always do, whether they are up 20 or down 20."

 It was a series of second-half adjustments — and Adamson's brilliance — that had pushed Lourdes from the brink.
-One adjustment was defensive specialist Grace Skinner being put into the game, and going hell bent to slow down Bremer.
-Another was Lourdes spreading its offense out some, which gave Adamson more room to operate.
+One was defensive specialist Grace Skinner being put into the game and going hell bent to slow down Bremer.
+Another was Lourdes spreading its offense out some, giving Adamson more room to operate.

 ADVERTISEMENT

+"Lake City had been taking away our offense and not allowing us to do what we wanted to do," Lourdes coach Aaron Berg said.
+"We made some adjustments so Lake City couldn't help against CJ as easily."

-And then there was a simple collective determination to get this done, to get back to state.
+And finally, there was an attitude change mid-game for Lourdes.
+It was built on a renewed determination to simply get this done, to get back to state.

 "It was very exciting," Bretton said.
 "We made adjustments and came back as a team.
 We just said, 'Let's take it, we want it.' "